AlbertoRoca96/code-puppy-gui-git/README.md

 | `backend/` | FastAPI service that shells into the worker and exposes it over HTTPS. |
 | `docs/` | Static React single-page app (served by GitHub Pages) that talks to the backend. |

-The idea: deploy the backend somewhere cheap (Render, Railway, Fly.io, etc.), expose it over HTTPS, then point the GitHub Pages UI at that endpoint.
-Boom – a Code Puppy that runs in the browser.
+The idea: deploy the backend once (we picked **Fly.io**), expose it over HTTPS, then point the GitHub Pages UI at that endpoint.
+Boom – a Code Puppy that runs in the browser without your laptop being online.

 ---